“People will forget what you said, people will forget what you did, but people will never forget how you made them feel.”

 — Maya Angelou

 And then there’s all that happens as you execute your campaign.
-Stakeholders, agencies, printers, authors, content providers, event planners, media—all those people who help grow the idea and keep it humming along.
-It’s this amazing opportunity to learn from each one and push your own creative limits too.
+Stakeholders, agencies, printers, authors, content providers, event planners, media — all those people who help grow the idea and keep it humming along.
+It’s an opportunity to learn from each one and push your own creative limits, too.

 Whether I was managing projects with academics from various disciplines and institutions; working with editors, designers, and sales to launch a new imprint; or supporting Admissions and Development teams to turn a fresh idea into a measurable result, collaboration has made me a stronger communicator and a more creative, confident marketer.